With an abundance of natural beauty, small-town charm, wineries and culinary offerings, there are plenty of things to do in Prince Edward County.

 Sandbanks Provincial Park

 Imagine a spruce-fir forest, Caribbean beach and the North African desert, and you have Sandbanks Provincial Park, home to some of the largest, most beautiful beaches in Ontario with powder sand that feels like velvet to the feet.

-Next time, I’d like to walk the shoreline, check out Sandbanks Beach (I’ve read this third beach is the one that most closely resembles a tropical waterfront), and explore the forest hiking trails inland.
+One day, I’d like to explore Sandbanks Beach – I’ve read this third beach most closely resembles a tropical waterfront.

 Lake on the Mountain